Preserving Our Rich Street Life

 The Civic Council is a member of the Park Slope Street Safety Partnership.

 Sometimes the Livable Streets Committee has gone afield to look at how the streetscape is worked on in other communities.
 One example: on a cold Saturday in January 2012, a few of us went up to the Claremont neighborhood in the central Bronx to see the City’s prototype Neighborhood Slow Zone.
 (Pictured, left to right, Lauri Schindler, Joshua Levin, and Daniel Murphy; photo by Michael Cairl.)
 We walked all over the community and talked with local residents about issues like parking and speeding, and came back with good information for the forum on a Neighborhood Slow Zone we held soon afterward.
-Sometimes, there’s no good substitute for “boots on the ground.”
+Often, there’s no good substitute for “boots on the ground.”